Javascript Error Values - NaN and Infinity

 console.log(0 / 0); // NaN

-It is not something very tricky, it is simply meaningless for 0 to be divided by 0 therefore the operation results a NaN
+It is not something very tricky, it is simply meaningless for 0 to be divided by 0 therefore the operation results a NaN value.

-PermalinkNegative Infinity
+Negative Infinity

 console.log(Infinity - Infinity); // NaN

-Well, this was quite unexpected since ∞ – ∞
+Well, this was quite unexpected since ∞ – ∞ is undefined and javascript uses Infinity in such cases, then why the result is NaN?

 Javascript has a solution for that!
-And it is Number.NEGATIVE_INFINITY
+And it is Number.NEGATIVE_INFINITY.

 console.log(Infinity - Number.NEGATIVE_INFINITY); // Infinity